Citroën Berlingo: Third generation (K9; 2018)

 The third generation Berlingo and a new Peugeot Rifter was officially unveiled at the 2018 Geneva Auto Show.
 The model is also sold as the fourth generation Opel and Vauxhall Combo after the PSA Group bought Opel in March 2017 and, from the end of 2019, as the Toyota ProAce City, following the extension of the partnership in utility vehicles between PSA and Toyota.
 The ProAce City was officially unveiled at the 2019 Commercial Vehicle Show in Birmingham.
 The Fiat-badged version was released as the Fiat Doblò in June 2022 in both ICE and e-Doblò electric version.

 The third generation Berlingo is the first of the nameplate to be launched in Japan, in October 2019.

 In January 2022, Stellantis stops marketing the internal combustion versions (diesel and gasoline) of its passenger vans in United Kingdom, Norway and European Union countries.
 This decision is motivated by a decision to reduce the average emissions of vehicles marketed by the company in Europe in accordance with EU regulations on emissions.
-As a result, the Berlingo, Rifter and Combo Life are now only offered in their battery electric version.
+As a result, the Berlingo, Rifter and Combo Life are (as of 2022) only offered in their battery electric version.
 Panel vans are not affected by this change, nor are Toyota-badged models, as the Japanese manufacturer is in line with the objectives of the CAFE regulations.
 The internal combustion variants of the Stellantis passenger vans are expected to return in 2023 with a mild-hybrid system.